JBZoo/CSV-Blueprint/README.md

 Also, there is an additional division into

-* `Cell rules` - only rules applicable for each row/cell, 1000 lines per second.
+* `Cell rules` - only rules applicable for each row/cell.
-* `Agg rules` - only rules applicable for the whole column, 1000 lines per second.
+* `Agg rules` - only rules applicable for the whole column.
-* `Cell + Agg` - a simultaneous combination of the previous two, 1000 lines per second.
+* `Cell + Agg` - a simultaneous combination of the previous two.
-* `Peak Memory` - the maximum memory consumption during the test case, megabytes. **Important note:** This value is only for the aggregation case.
-Since if you don't have aggregations, the peak memory usage will always be no more than a couple megabytes.
+* `Peak Memory` - the maximum memory consumption during the test case.

+**Important note:** `Peak Memory` value is only for the aggregation case.
+Since if you don't have aggregations, the peak memory usage will always be no more than 2-4 megabytes.
+No memory leaks!
+It doesn't depend on the number of rules or the size of CSV file.

 <!-- benchmark-table -->
 <table>